sebastiankirsch/how-to-publish-to-central/README.md

 ## Prerequisites
 This guide aims at making it as easy as possible for you to publish your first artifact.
-While it's certainly possible to deviate from this approach, this guide assumes you're in possession of:
+While it's absolutely possible to deviate from this approach, this guide assumes you're in possession of:
 * a GitHub account
 * a Linux machine for development (This example is based on Ubuntu)
 * and a Maven-based project waiting to be published

 ## Step-by-step guide
-Typically, one already has a

 ### Register at Sonatype central
 Hop on over to [maven central repository](https://central.sonatype.com/api/auth/login), and login via GitHub.
 This registers the **io.github._your-username_** namespace for you,